HTML Encoder / Decoder

 Key Features

-Decode HTML entities back to readable text
+Decode HTML entities to characters

-Works entirely in your browser for privacy
+Works in your browser

 📖